 Building a proper infrastructure in your business is much more important than learning how to take pretty photos.
 I am not discounting the importance of being a good photographer by any means.
 I am saying that if you don’t have the processes in place to deliver an excellent overall client experience, eventually nobody will care about your pretty pictures.

 Off camera flash for dramatic portraits is something we are known for.
 If you are a wedding photographer, you are always searching for the perfect shot for your clients.
 Each client, each scene presents different challenges.
 In this shot, we took this during a wedding in Florida.
 As you are…

-January 2019 Inspirations: Best Glamour Images Inspiration can come when you least expect it.
+February 2019 Inspirations: Best Natural Light Images Inspiration can come when you least expect it.
 As photographers, we are visual artists.
 We express ourselves through our camera and the images we create.
 Inspirations represents a sampling of our industry and the vision of professional photographers from around the world.
 Congratulations…

 For successful sales, you have to create a system that makes getting to your target sale easy and fun.
 This month, we focus on the role of your price list in making your target sale the easiest way for the client to buy from you.
 It is not just a list of every product you offer, but a systematic approach of presenting different items and offers that your clients can’t resist.

 As a wedding photographer, you should be filling your calendar with free leads from fellow vendors.
 I mean, aren’t they grateful?
 Haven’t they seen all the amazing photos on your blog?
 Without your images, no one beyond the guest list would ever see the flowers, fashion and decor they create—at least not in the appealing and professional way you photograph them.
 If you want to get on a wedding planner’s good side, see your name on a venue’s referral list or even become the go-to personal photographer for wedding vendors everywhere, consider the following tips.